the-douglas-soares/mewn-struct/README.md

 ## About it
 A scaffold preview for MEWN stack projects.
 Where W stands for Whatever
-## List of planned things the struct might have
+## List of planned features the struct might support
 ### Server
 * Local authentication boilerplate (email and password);
 * CRUD implementation;